 - You must complete two consecutive long semesters before you are eligible for CPT.
 The only exceptions are for:

 - Graduate students enrolled in a program that requires immediate participation in an internship.

-- Students who are transferring from another institution mid-way through their program and have been enrolled for two long semesters before enrolling at UT may be eligible for immediate participation in CPT.
+- Students who are transferring from another institution without a break in studies and have been enrolled for two long semesters before enrolling at UT may be eligible for immediate participation in CPT.

 - If you accumulate more than 12 months of full-time CPT you become ineligible for Optional Practical Training (OPT).
 However, it is recommended you do not exceed 330 days of full-time CPT.
 Accumulating part-time CPT has no effect on OPT eligibility.

 - CPT authorization is date-specific and employer-specific.
 This means that you may work only during the authorization dates and for the employer listed on your CPT I-20.